igor720/df-log-viewer-h/README.md

 Convenient (hopefully) viewer for announcements of [Dwarf Fortress game](http://www.bay12games.com/dwarves/) .

-I did the starting bulk push ahead of time, so with the start of the war, I am not sure if github.com will be accessible.
-Almost everything is ready, except for reencoding of some characters, and many parsing rules are not done.
+At the time, almost everything is ready, except for reencoding of some characters, and many parsing rules are not done.

 The app heavily relies on Francisco Vallarino [Monomer framework](https://github.com/fjvallarino/monomer), and